fredrkl/ad-pim-iac-demo/README.md

 ## PIM for Azure Resources

-PIM for Azure Resources is a service in Azure that enables you to manage, control, and monitor access within your organization.
-It provides just-in-time privileged access to Azure resources.
+PIM for Azure Resources is a service in Azure that enables you to manage, control, and monitor just-in-time Azure resources access within your organization.